Please note the information below is for road traffic accident claims only.

 Yes, we’re happy to discuss our terms of engagement on a case by case business and can explain to you how we work out our fees.
-However, as our fees include 25% of your compensation, we’re unable to tell you the exact amount our fee will be until the full amount of compensation that you will be awarded has been established.
+However, as our fees are capped at 35% + VAT (& ATE) of your personal injury compensation, you can have peace of mind this is the maximum we will charge.

 This is when two or more parties involved in an accident agree to share the blame.
 Perhaps you were injured in a car accident but the other driver claims the collision was partly your fault or that you contributed to the accident, even if only in a minor way.

-If you reach a split liability agreement on your case, this will be taken into consideration when deciding on the compensation you are owed.
+If you reach a split liability agreement on your case, this will be taken into consideration when deciding on the compensation you are entitled to.
 The percentage of liability (i.e. blame) the other side takes directly affects the amount of compensation you will be able to claim.
-If you agree to a 50:50 split liability agreement on a case worth £20,000 for example you would receive £10,000 (i.e. 50% of the total).
+If you agree to a 50:50 split liability agreement on a case worth £20,000, for example, you would receive £10,000 (i.e. 50% of the total).

-A Part 36 offer is an offer made by either the Claimant (person making the claim) or the Defendant (person whom the claim is being made against) in order to try to settle a claim.
+A Part 36 offer is an offer made by either the Claimant (person making the claim) or the Defendant (the person whom the claim is being made against) in order to try to settle a claim.